With Focus On Unemployment, Yellen Led Fed Through Tough Balancing Act

 Now, at the end of her term, it's 4.1 percent and inflation is low and stable.
 That's a stellar achievement, says former Fed Vice Chair Alan Blinder.

-"If you asked anybody, including [former Fed Chairman] Ben Bernanke, four years ago, whether we could achieve that without rising inflation almost anybody would have said no. So, this is a gigantic success," Blinder says.
+"If you asked anybody, including [former Fed Chairman] Ben Bernanke, four years ago, whether we could achieve that without rising inflation almost anybody would have said no. So this is a gigantic success," Blinder says.

 Loading...